 3. You will learn what the foreword’s main goals need to achieve.

 A foreword is an essential marketing tool for your non-fiction book.
 If written correctly and with some understanding and forethought about its role in your book’s success, it can substantially impact your book sales.

 To create this impact, two primary ingredients should be part of an excellent foreword:

 1. The first is establishing your credibility for the subject.

 2. The second is motivating people to buy your book.

 These two essential ingredients will give you a very tasty foreword.

 Here is a quick overview of what it takes to establish your credibility with readers:

-The person that is writing your book’s foreword must understand what needs to be said in order to show the reader why you have the proper credibility to be writing the book.
-By using anecdotes, stories, and facts, the foreword’s author will show the reader your commitment to the subject, your reputation within the industry, your competence, integrity, values, likeability, and so on.
+The person writing your book’s foreword must understand what needs to be said to show the reader why you have the proper credentials to write the book.
+Using anecdotes, stories, and facts, the foreword’s author will show the reader your commitment to the subject, your industry reputation, competence, integrity, values, likeability, and so on.

 All of this will showcase your credibility for this subject.
-This ‘third-party’ endorsement of you is extremely powerful, and can become very profitable for you.
-All of this discussion about you will also help the reader make an emotional connection with you.
-The deeper this connection becomes, the greater chances you have of selling them a book.
+This ‘third-party’ endorsement of you is compelling and can become very profitable for you.
+All this discussion about you will also help the reader connect emotionally with you.
+The deeper this connection becomes, the greater your chances of selling them a book.